 Some companies, like Invisalign, make aligners using a multi-layered material.
 Unfortunately, this is non-recyclable because the different layers can’t be recycled the same way, but also can’t be separated.

 Straight Teeth Direct aligners are made from fully recyclable, BPA-free plastic.
 If unused or clean, they can be recycled along with other plastics (though we recommend you keep your last 6 sets of aligners in case your teeth move again).

 Let’s face it…to the untrained eye, all aligners look the same!
 That is why each set must be individually packaged and labelled to ensure correct treatment sequence.
 The cheapest way to do this is with plastic bags, but you can imagine how much waste this produces.

 At Straight Teeth Direct, we have been able to source biodegradable grip-seal pouches that can be decomposed by microorganisms.
 Just dispose of them with your biowaste or residual waste.

 Remote treatment means less carbon emissions on travelling to and from clinic appointments, as well as less PPE for your dentist!
-As the Straight Teeth Direct facility produces everything in-house, we have also cut out intermediary transport routes compared to other aligner providers, allowing us to reduce even more CO2.
+The Straight Teeth Direct facility produces everything in-house.
+Meaning we have cut out intermediary transport routes compared to other aligner providers.
+All this allowed us to reduce even more CO2.